-Options not intended to qualify as incentive stock options under the 2018 Plan are designated as non-qualified options.
+Options otherwise qualifying as incentive stock options, to the extent the aggregate fair market value of shares with respect to which such options are first exercisable by an individual in any calendar year exceeds \$100,000, and options designated as non-qualified options will be treated as options that are not incentive stock options.
 A non-qualified option ordinarily will not result in income to the optionee or deduction to us at the time of grant.
 The optionee will recognize compensation income at the time of exercise of such non-qualified option in an amount equal to the excess of the then value of the shares over the option price per share.
 Such compensation income of optionees may be subject to withholding taxes, and a deduction may then be allowable to us in an amount equal to the optionee's compensation income.
 An optionee's initial basis in shares so acquired will be the amount paid on exercise of the non-qualified option plus the amount of any corresponding compensation income.
 Any gain or loss as a result of a subsequent disposition of the shares so acquired will be capital gain or loss.